7 Common Freelance Pricing Mistakes New Freelancers Make

 When you are new to freelancing, pricing mistakes compound quickly.
 Underpricing does not just reduce income.
 It increases stress, attracts difficult clients, and leaves no margin for sick days, slow months, or professional growth.
 Overpricing without a clear value narrative can stall your pipeline entirely.
 Unlike salaried work, there is no buffer.
 Pricing decisions determine whether your business feels sustainable or constantly fragile.
-Getting this mostly right within your first year often makes the difference between freelancing as a short experiment and freelancing as a long-term career.
+Avoiding the most common freelance pricing mistakes in your first year often makes the difference between freelancing as a short experiment and freelancing as a long-term career.

 Many new freelancers start with a simple calculation: rent plus bills divided by hours equals an hourly rate.
 While understandable, this approach ignores the client’s perspective entirely.